yangKJ/ImageX/README.md

 ## Features
 🧢 At the moment, the most important features of [**GIF Animatable**](https://github.com/yangKJ/Wintersweet) can be summarized as follows:

-- Support full platform system，macOS、iOS、tvOS、watchOS.
-- Support `NSImageView` or `UIImageView` display network image or gif and add the [Harbeth](https://github.com/yangKJ/Harbeth) filters.
 - Support local and network play gif animated.
+- Support asynchronous image or gif displaying and caching.
-- Support any control and used the protocol [AsAnimatable](https://github.com/yangKJ/Wintersweet/blob/master/Sources/AsAnimatable.swift).
+- Support any control play gif if used the protocol [AsAnimatable](https://github.com/yangKJ/Wintersweet/blob/master/Sources/AsAnimatable.swift).
+- Support extension `NSImageView` or `UIImageView` display image or gif and add the filters.
-- Support six content filling modes.
+- Support six image or gif content modes.
-- Support cache network gif data.
+- Support more platform system，macOS、iOS、tvOS、watchOS.

 ------